GraphPKU/PiSSA/README.md

 ![models](./assets/models.png)
 ![loss-landscape](./assets/loss_landscape.gif)
 ## News
+- [2024.07.17] PiSSA now support Conv2d and Embedding, [here](pissa-sdxl.ipynb) is an example for using PiSSA on SDXL.
 - [2024.07.16] PiSSA now support deepspeed.
 - [2024.05.16] PiSSA has been merged into the [main branch of peft](https://github.com/huggingface/peft) as an optional initialization method for LoRA.